laraveltherightway/laraveltherightway.github.io/_posts/04-04-19-functions.md

 project_folder/functions.php
 ```

-### You MUST use Composer's autolading capability to load your functions
+### You MUST use Composer's autoloading capability to load your functions

 Good
 ```